Mao Zedong: Jiangxi Soviet Republic of China: 1929–1934

 In January 1929, Mao and Zhu evacuated the base with 2,000 men and a further 800 provided by Peng, and took their armies south, to the area around Tonggu and Xinfeng in Jiangxi.
-The evacuation led to a drop in morale, and many troops became disobedient and began thieving; this worried Li Lisan and the Central Committee, who saw Mao's army as lumpenproletariat, that were unable to share in proletariat class consciousness.
+The evacuation led to a drop in morale, and many troops became disobedient and began thieving; this worried Li Lisan and the Central Committee, who saw Mao's army as lumpenproletariat, that were unable to share in proletarian class consciousness.
 In keeping with orthodox Marxist thought, Li believed that only the urban proletariat could lead a successful revolution, and saw little need for Mao's peasant guerrillas; he ordered Mao to disband his army into units to be sent out to spread the revolutionary message.
 Mao replied that while he concurred with Li's theoretical position, he would not disband his army nor abandon his base.
 Both Li and Mao saw the Chinese Communist Revolution as the key to world revolution, believing that a CCP victory would spark the overthrow of global imperialism and capitalism.
 In this, they disagreed with the official line of the Soviet government and Comintern.
 Officials in Moscow desired greater control over the CCP and removed Li from power by calling him to Russia for an inquest into his errors.
 They replaced him with Soviet-educated Chinese Communists, known as the "28 Bolsheviks", two of whom, Bo Gu and Zhang Wentian, took control of the Central Committee.
 Mao disagreed with the new leadership, believing they grasped little of the Chinese situation, and he soon emerged as their key rival.